 - West Sussex

-Our annual turnover is over £64 million.
-We deliver four 111 services from our three care co-ordinations services and OOH care is provided from 50 bases across the localities.
+Our annual turnover to the year ending 30 June 2018 was £73 million.
+We deliver three 111 services from our three care co-ordinations centres and OOH care is provided from 50 bases across the localities.
 In addition IC24 provide:

 - Health and Justice Healthcare in Sheppey Prison Group